 Carrying or using drugs

-It is illegal to photograph official buildings in Nicaragua.
+It's illegal to photograph official buildings.
 Check with local authorities before taking photographs.

-Drivers involved in road accidents resulting in death or injury are generally arrested and/or detained until responsibility has been established by the courts.
-This process can take a period of weeks to months.
+Drivers involved in road accidents resulting in death or injury are generally arrested or detained until responsibility has been established by the courts.
+This process can take weeks to months.

 Some Australian criminal laws apply overseas.
 If you commit these offences, you may be prosecuted in Australia.
 Laws include those relating to:

 - bribery of foreign public officials

 - child pornography